grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "Ya, I'm on it."
 Gregory pushed his way forward through the compartment against the sudden mountain grade he faced as the boat rocked.
 Now that it was on the surface, the _Prospect_ was taking a beating from the weather.

-[//]: # (---- REVIEWED TO HERE ----)

 Hemi returned wearing a full-length rubber foul-weather slicker and carrying a coil of heavy rope over his arm.

 "We will not be able to see much up there Sylvia.
 We need to rig some floodlights."

-"I know, but we can't do that without fucking power.
+"I know, but we can't do that without power.
 Just do your best to feel your way out of the fucking ditch.
 As soon as the main power comes on, we'll send some clamp-lights up."

 Hemi opened the hatch at the top of the control room, and wind immediately whipped into the boat, driving rain with it.
-Hemi climbed up and tied the heavy line around himself and hitched it to secure rings behind the fairing of the bridge.
+Hemi climbed up, secured the heavy line around himself, and hitched it to steel rings welded in place behind the fairing of the bridge.
 The topside world was an environment of darkness pressing against blackness.
 Hemi was surrounded by huge moving mountains of pitch, rolling upwards and trying to touch the black sky that hung just over them, pressing down.

 "OK Bastian!"
-Hemi shouted down to the control room.
-"Left-rudder, three degrees."
+Hemi shouted down to the control room, "left-rudder, three degrees."

 Bastian shouted the order back up to Hemi, repeating it like the pilot of a military ship would, knowing that Hemi had to be sure he was executing exactly the move Hemi needed.